AaTekle/iM/readme.md

 ## Overview

-This repository contains a simple Python application for image processing and manipulation using NumPy, SciPy, and Matplotlib.
-This application allows you to apply various image processing techniques to a sample image.
+ Python script for image processing and manipulation using NumPy, SciPy, and Matplotlib.
+Allows you to apply various image processing techniques on a sample image.

 ## Features